Let’s make a deal.

 To best identify who qualifies as a prospect, there are some tasks that a sales representative can complete, including:

-Once you have a solid prospect in mind, the next step is to make contact with them and determine whether or not they’re worth pursuing in a process called qualifying.
+Once you have a solid prospect in mind, the next step is initiating contact with them and determine whether or not they’re worth pursuing in a process called qualifying.
+This can be a phone call, an email, or even a private message on LinkedIn.
 Certain people and businesses are best suited for your solution (meaning they are more likely to buy), and for the sake of efficiency and moving prospects down the funnel, it’s a good idea to weed all others out.

 When qualifying, sales reps use a framework called BANT, which stands for budget, authority, need, and timeline.
 The purpose of BANT is to help sales reps determine whether or not a lead is likely to buy.
 When speaking with the prospect and getting to know their business better, ask yourself (not the prospect) some questions.